Static vs Dynamic site: What to choose

 the code example of a dynamic web ecommerce

-The good side and bad side of using dynamic web
+The good side and bad side of using dynamic websites

 However, dynamic websites are often more complex and resource-intensive than static websites.
 Building them requires advanced server-side skills and infrastructure to develop and maintain effectively.